We may have all come on different ships, but we're in the same boat now. ~Martin Luther King, Jr.

 it's easy to come back.

 Here's how coming back works.
-Complete and submit the Readmission Application, your most up to date resume, a 2-3 page personal statement, and the $35 application fee by the deadline.
+Complete and submit the Readmission Application and the $60 application fee by the postmarked deadline.

-If you have a GPA lower than a 2.0 or you were dismissed by the university for any reason, the UMass Admission's Office will contact you by email and ask you to write a letter of explanation and to make a case for why things will be different this time around.
+If you have a GPA lower than a 2.0 or you were dismissed by the university for any reason, you will be contacted by email and asked to write a letter of explanation and to make a case for why things will be different this time around.
 Not everyone who reapplies is accepted back into the university, but most are so your chances are good.